hashicorp/terraform-cdk/website/docs/cdktf/cli-reference/configuration.html.md

 ### CI Environment

-If running in automated environments, the dynamic CLI output rendering can be forced to be static with the `CI` environment variable set to a true value.
+If you are running the CLI in an automated environment, you can force the dynamic CLI output rendering to be static by setting the `CI` environment variable to `true`.

 ## Configuration File